 If you are thinking of taking visa at the airport or immigration entry point, following are your requirements:

-- A valid passport (The passport should have validity of at least six months)
+- A valid passport (The passport should have a validity of at least six months)

 - You should fill the application form for visa available at airport or immigration entry points.